Thib-fkr/PyDict/README.md

 - filter the data in any way the user asks (if possible)

 - add, access, modify and remove data within the database

+### To be implemented next :

+- scan whether there already are specific tables in the DB or not

+- (create table automatically ?)